wolfgangj/bone-lisp/README.md

     $ gcc -std=gnu99 -Wall -W -Wextra -Wno-unused -g bone.c -o bone

-## Who?

-It is being developed by
-Wolfgang Jaehrling (wolfgang at conseptizer dot org)

 ## Quick Intro

 Bone Lisp doesn't try to be an overly innovative Lisp (like e.g. Clojure), nor does it try hard to be compatible with tradition.